 - Download the Media and Globalization Concentration Coursework Sheet to learn more about specific course requirements

-- You can complete a professional internship, a master's thesis or a substantial research paper as your capstone experience
+- Complete a professional internship, a master's thesis or a substantial research paper as your capstone experience

 See the DU Graduate Bulletin for more information on courses and degree requirements.

-Associate Professor in the Department of Media, Film and Journalism Studies, an adjunct faculty member in the Sturm College of Law, and the faculty director of the Center for Innovation in the Liberal and Creative Arts (CILCA)
+Associate Professor in the Department of Media, Film and Journalism Studies, Adjunct Professor in the Sturm College of Law, and Faculty Director of the Madden Center for Innovation in the Liberal and Creative Arts